mreider/agilemarkdown/docs/index.md

 Absolutely.
 Yes.
 Here's why:

 1. It's easy.
 Backlogs are directories.
-Stories are files.
+Stories are files
 2. It's flexible.
-You can use any editor you want.
+You can use any editor you want
 3. Non technical folks can learn markdown easily
 4. Technical folks ♥ it cuz they can use a terminal all day
 5. Conflicts in git are good - they encourage conversations

-So I built Agile Markdown.
+So I built agilemarkdown.

-## What is it?
+## What is agilemarkdown?

 1. A command line interface (CLI) for managing backlogs and stories in markdown using git
 2. A framework for managing backlogs and stories, locally, using any text editor